Mysterious & Historical Locations -Articles, Audio, Video, Podcasts, Gallary of ancient Maps & more : - ACROSTIC SONNET

 " HYDR'O'XY'GEN' "

-★ DD : Disclaimerized Depiction ; ★ FINDING NEMA Missing in Red / Black Sea.🦆 Guillin :- Animal that attract and deliver their breath more strongly. 🦆 Lubbock :- Colour ,scent, and honey are the three charecteristics by which insects are attracted to the flowers . 🦆 Burton :- Attraction is a ministering faculty , which as a loadstone doth with iron , draws meat into the stomach or as a lamp does oil. 🦆 Scoffern :- Attraction , which is effective only at insensible distances ..has been called contiguous attraction 🎮 H. More songs of soul :- The nearer you placelead to the centre , the swifter the Ballance moves. 🎮 Lockhart Scott :- ' Balaam ' is the can't name for asinine about monstrous productions , of nature and the like, kept standing in type to be used whenever the real news of the day leave an awkard space that must be filled up somehow. 🦃 Balaam :- A non-Israelite prophet in the Hebrew Bible, known for blessing Israel against his employer's wishes and for an encounter with a talking donkey • God used Balaam to pronounce blessings on Israel (Old Testament) Adam's wife in Judeo-Christian mythology: the first woman and mother of the human race; "🦆GOD CREATED EVE FROM ADAM'S RIB 🦆" and placed Adam and Eve in the Garden of Eden.
+★ DD : Disclaimerized Depiction ; ★ FINDING NEMA Missing in Red / Black Sea of Milky way.🦆 Guillin :- Animal that attract and deliver their breath more strongly. 🦆 Lubbock :- Colour ,scent, and honey are the three charecteristics by which insects are attracted to the flowers . 🦆 Burton :- Attraction is a ministering faculty , which as a loadstone doth with iron , draws meat into the stomach or as a lamp does oil. 🦆 Scoffern :- Attraction , which is effective only at insensible distances ..has been called contiguous attraction 🎮 H. More songs of soul :- The nearer you place lead to the centre , the swifter the Ballance moves. 🎮 Lockhart Scott :- ' Balaam ' is the can't name for asinine about monstrous productions , of nature and the like, kept standing in type to be used whenever the real news of the day leave an awkard space that must be filled up somehow. 🦃 Balaam :- A non-Israelite prophet in the Hebrew Bible, known for blessing Israel against his employer's wishes and for an encounter with a talking donkey • God used Balaam to pronounce blessings on Israel (Old Testament) Adam's wife in Judeo-Christian mythology: the first woman and mother of the human race; "🦆GOD CREATED EVE FROM ADAM'S RIB 🦆" and placed Adam and Eve in the Garden of Eden.

 Unvoiced , unnoticed , unconsidered :-